Action star Dolph Lundgren has multiple scientific degrees.

 As scientific concepts such as climate change became contentious political topics, Bill Nye, the television host of shows such as Bill Nye the Science Guy, is becoming an unlikely controversial figure in certain circles.
 Shortly after the debut of his new Netflix show Bill Nye Saves The World in 2017, a series of memes have emerged attempting to discredit him.
 One such meme compares the educational background of Nye and action star Dolph Lundgren:

 This meme is largely accurate.
-Nye did study mechanical engineering at Cornell University where he graduated with a Bachelor of Science degree.
+Nye did study mechanical engineering at Cornell University, from which he graduated with a Bachelor of Science degree.
 And Lundgren, who may be best known as an action movie star, has an impressive educational background.
 The credentials listed in this meme, however, are slightly inaccurate.

 According to a biography on the actor’s old web site, Lundgren did receive a Master’s Degree in Chemical Engineering from the University of Sydney and was the recipient of a Fulbright Scholarship at MIT: